flyconnectome/2023neckconnective/neuroglancer_guide/README.md

 ![](images/help_bar.png "help bar only")

-In the top-right corner of the Neuroglancer window, there are icons for further control.
+In the top-right corner of the cocoglancer window, there are icons for further control.
 For this simplified version of Neuroglancer, only the **?** icon will be useful.
 Clicking it displays a popup with shortcuts to various other functions.

 **Note**: Ask others about adding links to specific neurons from the manuscript, e.g., all sex-specific/dimorphic neurons or some specific subsets.

 ## Acknowledgements

-Neuroglancer was developed by the Connectomics at Google team by Jeremy Maitin-Shepard.
+Neuroglancer was developed by the Connectomics at Google team by  [Jeremy Maitin-Shepard](https://github.com/jbms) from Google Brain team.